Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 With most course platforms, progress tracking is built-in.
 Progress tracking is another user-friendly feature.
-Often users will need to click off after a lesson is completion.
+Often users will need to click off after a lesson is completed.

 Here’s where you can also think about course progression, which is a feature built into many platforms.
 With course progression limited, the learner can’t advance until they complete specific lessons or quizzes.

 It’s a nice feature, but learners may get upset about not being able to access all the material.
-It just depends on the course and what the goal of it is.
+It just depends on the course and what its goal is.

 You can also enable comments, sometimes for each lesson, or offer a community right within your platform.

 A lot of learners like this better than sending them over to another system.
 It provides a better user experience when they can interact with you or other learners right within the course platform.
 Otherwise, they may need to log into something else (like Facebook), and it can seem disjointed.

 Depending on the learning management system you choose, you may also have the ability to add in badges, gamification, and certificates.
 You’ll have to explore your LMS and decide on what makes sense for your training.

 Another nice touch is to offer a course email sequence.
 With the higher-end course platforms, you can trigger an email to be sent out to a learner when they complete something, like a module.